CWood-sdf/spaceport.nvim/README.md

 ## Contributing

-Before contributing, please read the ARCHITECTURE.md file
+Before contributing, it is suggested that you read the ARCHITECTURE.md file